underpostnet/engine/src/client/public/nexodev/docs/references/SOPS Age Secret Management.md

 rm -f engine-private/secrets/default/postgres-secret.enc.yaml.staged
 ```

-`UnderpostSecret.API.sops.encrypt()` does exactly this — stage, validate the envelope, then `moveSync` — and refuses to overwrite an existing manifest without `--force`.
+`UnderpostSecret.API.encrypt()` does exactly this — stage, validate the envelope, then `moveSync` — and refuses to overwrite an existing manifest without `--force`.

 ### 2.4 Encrypted result